 Annual online publisher A-G course verification timeframe

-The timeframe for the random review of online publisher courses is as follows:
+The timeframe is as follows:

 - May 1 - May 15: Eligible online publisher courses are selected for verification and publishers are notified.